-Britain targets binge-drinking with minimum alcohol priceMarch 23rd, 2012 in Health /
+Britain targets binge-drinking with minimum alcohol priceMarch 23, 2012 in Medicine & Health / Health

 The British government will introduce a minimum price per unit of alcohol in England and Wales to tackle their infamous binge-drinking culture, Prime Minister David Cameron announced on Friday.